vipulgupta2048/firedocs/Integrations/Pusher Channels/Actions/Access and manage saved Pusher Channels with its Binds and Triggers.md

-# Saving a Pusher Channel with its Binds and Triggers
+# Access and manage saved Pusher Channels with its Binds and Triggers

 ## Prerequisites